flashbots/mev-research/FRP-template.md

 In this FRP, we have set the ultimate goal of publishing a research paper.
 Here is a summary of the research:
 1. Theoretical Research:

-   - We will study analytical papers on Market Makers in trading venues such as Central Limit Order Books and Automated Market Makers (AMM) to establish a theoretical framework for market making.
+   - We will study analytical papers on Market Makers in trading venues such as Central Limit Order Books and Automated Market Makers to establish a theoretical framework for market making.

    - A systematic organization and, if necessary, redefinition of evaluation methodologies in market making will be undertaken.